 It’s been called the world’s most popular sport and can actually be useful when engaging tweens and teens in a new language.
 “During the World Cup we got the stickers album and established a rewards system based on how much they could talk about a specific player en español.
 They learned geography, politics, and pronunciation that way.
-We are doing the same with Copa América,” shares Carmen Alicia Civita.
+We are doing the same with Copa América,” shares Alicia Civita.

 7. Plan one night a week where everything is about the desired language.